fps697608/AWS-ECS-Workshop/README.md

   ![dockerVersion.png](/images/dockerVersion.png)

-* Create and edit a file called *Dockerfile*.
-A Dockerfile is a manifest that describes the base image to use for your Docker image and what you want installed and running on it.
+* Use *vi* text editor to create and edit a file called "**_Dockerfile_**".
+A *Dockerfile* is a manifest that describes the base image to use for your Docker image and what you want installed and running on it.

 	  vi Dockerfile

-* Add the following content:
+* Press "**i**" key to enter insert mode and add the following content:

 	FROM ubuntu:12.04

 	# Install dependencies
       RUN apt-get update -y
       RUN apt-get install -y apache2